 - Product: Summon

 The Autocomplete and Enhanced Autocomplete features provide Summon users with suggestions as they type in a search box.
-You can enable or disable these features in the Summon Administration Console.
+You can enable or disable these features in the Summon Admin Console.
+For details, see Summon Administration Console: Settings.

 As you type within the search box, the Summon autocomplete algorithm offers searches that might be similar to the one you are typing.
 Start to type global or even just glo and the feature will suggest global warming, globalization, and global financial crisis, and other potentially useful search terms.

 This feature reduces the number of keystrokes needed by predicting search queries in real-time, as well as expanding a search query by suggesting search terms that will help increase the precision of your search.
 For example, if you continue typing global warming, the suggested list becomes further refined as shown here: